shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 This level is similar, except now the service is located on port 30001 and is using SSL encryption.
 SSL (secure sockets layer) is a security standard that will require us to use some sort of SSL client now instead of `nc` like we did before.

 We can use `openssl` for this.
 After reading the manual pages for `openssl`, it becomes apparent that we need to use `s_client` in order to create a generic SSL/TLS connection to a remote host also using SSL/TLS.
-The manual page for `s_client` specify that we can connect to a remote host using `-connect host:port`.
+The manual page for `s_client` specifies that we can connect to a remote host using `-connect host:port`.
 We will also use `-ign_eof` to ignore the EOF (end of file) to prevent getting messages such as "HEARTBEATING" and "Read R BLOCK" that are related to the protocol.

 ```
 bandit15@bandit:~$ openssl s_client -connect 127.0.0.1:30001 -ign_eof < /etc/bandit_pass/bandit15